StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/README.md

 The testing process will be executed based on the above requirements for the Create a user account.
 The following test conditions were found:
-  * Check that user should be able to create an account on the website Tryhackme by clicking Join now.
-  * Verify that user should have access to login function with the valid credentials.
-  * Verify that user should not have access to the website if the credentials are wrong.
-  * Verify if there is a login button on the main page.
-  * Checking that GUI elements are compliant and facilitate the user experience.
-  * Check Warn of Weak Password Length when user create a new account.
-  * Check that the password complexity will work when user creates a new account.
-  * Verify that user can reset its password if user forgot it.
-  * Check the access to the subscription zone while having a subscription.
+*Verify if user can create account on TryHackMe - functional testing *Check that the validcredential password will accept the user to logging into the website - positive testing *Check that the invalid credential password will stop the user from logging into the website - negative testing *Verify the login button - GUI Testing
+*Checking the Graphical User Interface on tryhackme - GUI Testing *Verify Warn of Weak Password Length - functional testing *Verify if Password Reset works - functional testing *Valid Credential Payment Subscription -positive testing *Verify Subscription zone - functional testing

 ## 1.4 Test Design